Helicopter Academy logo

 How do I choose the best helicopter training location in Texas?

-Should I compare multiple cities before starting in Texas?
+Should I compare more than one helicopter school location in Texas?

-Is online ground school still worth doing before flying in Texas?
+Should I start ground school before flying in Texas?